 - Peer Rope open spaces are held on Sunday 1.9. and 24.11.

 On photo and drawing nights you're allowed to document your rope practice for your own needs, artistic purposes or the social media (tag #peerropehelsinki and @helsinkishibari! <3).
 Visual documentation is not allowed on other nights inside the practice room.
 Always ask for consent before taking a picture or making a drawing of a person or their belongings.

 Are you a photograper or an artist interested in doing that artsy stuff at peer rope and document other people's rope journey?
 Contact us so we can let people know in advance.

 Peer Rope Helsinki is a safer space.

-- Leave your ego at the door <3 – This is a safer space for all genders, sexualities, backgrounds and switching.
+This is a safer space for all genders, sexualities, backgrounds, bodies, abilities and roles.
 Don’t assume others’ identity or history.
 Racist, sexist, homophobic or other oppressive behavior is not ok.

-- Photography is not allowed except on photo theme nights.
-Anyone has the right to voice their disagreement with taking photos in a space they are in and require not to be on any photos, and this will be respected.
+Photography is not allowed except on photo theme nights.
+Anyone has the right to voice their disagreement with taking photos in a space they are in.
+Only people who have consented to being in a picture should be visible in the picture.

-- If something doesn’t feel right, please speak up.
+If something doesn’t feel right, please speak up.
+Help eachother whenever needed.
 If you see something that looks dangerous, contact a staff member.

-Breaking of rules leads to: 1) a warning, if continued 2) removing the rule breaker from the space, if continued 3) banning the rule breaker from the space.
+Not following the code of conduct leads to: 1) a warning and a discussion, if continued 2) removing from the space and discussion, if continued 3) banning from the space.

-The organizers of Peer Rope Helsinki have the right to change these rules between gatherings.
-Organizers also have the right to decide on any other rule breaking penalties than the mentioned if suitable, when e.g. the subject of the wrongdoing asks for a different way of action.
+The organizers of Peer Rope Helsinki have the right to change the code of conduct between gatherings.
+Organizers have the right to decide on additional penalties for not following the code of conduct when necessary.